kavli-ntnu/dj-docs/_docs/common/conventions.md

 User-facing angles are typically in degrees

-For ease of computation, angles in tables mostly used for intermediate calculation are in degrees.
+For ease of computation, angles in tables mostly used for intermediate calculation are in Radians.

 If you are in any doubt which is which, check the table description, or check the maximum value stored in that column.
 Any values exceeding 6.283 indicates that the angles are stored in degrees.